All Truth Is Conditional

 A society cannot survive without common standards, and the fear that abandoning absolutes means abandoning standards is the deepest motive behind absolutism.
 The fear is misplaced.
 What a society needs is not absolute truth but shared conditional frameworks — and these turn out to be what our most robust institutions already are.

 Logic, mathematics, empirical science, human rights: none of these is unconditional.
 Each rests on adopted conditions — inference rules, axioms, methodological commitments, a valuation of persons.
 Their robustness comes not from being condition-free but from their conditions being so widely adopted and so practically indispensable that opting out carries enormous cost.
 Within our shared vantage they function as if absolute — we do not renegotiate arithmetic at every transaction — while at the meta-level we remain aware that they are conditional.
-That dual stance is not a compromise; it is the accurate description of how every functioning standard has ever actually worked.
+That dual stance is not a compromise; it is the accurate description of how functioning standards work.

 How Far the Conditions Reach